Skip to main content

 Approved project requirements

-Each project will also have one or two designated Project Facilitators from the CSF Committee.
-Project Facilitators will coordinate monthly, or more as needed, meetings with Project Managers and will assist Project Managers with project coordination and completion and will ensure the Work Plan is being carried out in a satisfactory manner.
+Each project will have one or two designated Project Facilitators from the CSF Committee.
+Project Facilitators will coordinate bi-monthly or monthly meetings with Project Managers and will assist Project Managers with project coordination.
+These meetings will be the team’s opportunity to share project achievements, challenges faced, next steps, and metrics collected.